TauqeerAhmad5201/docker-mesh/README.md

 ## Why use Docker?

-Docker is so popular today that “Docker” and “containers” are used interchangeably.
+Docker is o popular today that “Docker” and “containers” are used interchangeably.
 But the first container-related technologies were available for years—even decades (link resides outside IBM)—before Docker was released to the public in 2013.